saibotsivad/svelte-progress-bar/README.md

 * `reset()`: Set the width to minimum but do not start incrementing.
 * `continue()`: Start incrementing from whatever the current width is.
 * `stop()`: Stop incrementing and take no further action.
+* `setWidthRatio(ratio: number)`: Stop auto-incrementing and manually specify the width.

 ## license